Resonances in the Two-Centers Coulomb Systems: Spectrum of the angular operator and its analytic continuation

 Therefore $T(\beta)$ is merely \eqref{eq:kappaetaZnonzero} with complex $E$.
 It is evident that $T(\beta)$ defines a self-adjoint analytic family of type (A) in the sense of Kato.
 Therefore \cite[Chapter VII]{Kato} each $\lambda_{n}(\gamma_{1},\gamma_{2},\beta)$ admits an analytic extension on the complex plane around each real $E$ that can be expanded as a series in $\beta=i E_{\rm im}/2h^{2}$ with an $n$-dependent convergence radius $\rho_n$.
-Remark \ref{rmk:singlespec} concerning the simplicity of the spectrum and the construction described at points (\ref{item:sepSp0}) and (\ref{item:sepSp}) on page \pageref{item:sepSp0} keep to hold.
+Remark \ref{rmk:singlespec} concerning the simplicity of the spectrum and the construction described at points \ref{item:sepSp0}. and \ref{item:sepSp}. on page \pageref{item:sepSp0} is still valid.
 Therefore we may continue to regard each eigenvalue as simple restricted on its proper subspace and consider the lower bound of the convergence radius in terms of the eigenvalues' spacing in the proper subspace.
-These distances are known to be at least of the order $\Omega(n)$ \cite[Chapter VII.2.4]{Kato}.
+These distances are known to be at least of order $n$, in the sense that there exists $C>0$ such that $\liminf_{n\to\infty} \frac{n\text{th-distance}}{n} \geq C$, see \cite[Chapter VII.2.4]{Kato}.

-In the particular case considered, we can use the ansatz given by \cite[Theorem 1.1]{MW} to bound the distance between the periodic solutions with a boundary value problem.
+In the particular case considered, we can use the ansatz given by \cite[Theorem 1.1]{MW} to bound the distance between the periodic solutions with a boundary-value problem.
 To this end we can use the discussion of \cite[Section 5]{V95} and apply it to our case to obtain the following rough estimate, generalizing point (\ref{item:ordGrow}) on page \pageref{item:ordGrow}.

 \begin{theorem} Let $E > 2 |Z_{-}|$.
-Then the convergence radii $\rho^{D,N}_{n}$ associated with \eqref{eq:kappaetaZnonzero} with Dirichlet (resp.
+Then the convergence radii $\rho^{D,N}_{n}$ corresponding to \eqref{eq:kappaetaZnonzero} with Dirichlet (resp.
 Neumann) boundary conditions satisfy

+\end{theorem} \proof In \cite{V95}, Section 5, it is shown that a result like our Theorem \ref{thm:CRad} holds for the Mathieu equation (see \cite[Theorem 5.1]{V95}).
+This is a particular case of a more general theorem on the quadratic growth of the convergence radii for the eigenvalues of a big family of differential equations (see \cite[Theorem 3.4]{V95}).

+To apply \cite[Theorem 3.4]{V95} and obtain the theorem for the Mathieu equation, it is enough to check the assumptions and use the estimates obtained there to get the constants in the growth rate.
+This check relies on some crude estimates on incomplete elliptic integrals and on the potential that can be used also for our problem.